parmonov98/sms-hub/prd.md

 “I want to send SMS with a simple API call.”

-“I want to receive delivery updates via webhook.”
+"I want to check delivery status via API."

 7. Non-Functional Requirements